mmckechney/DocumentQuestions/README.md

 If successful, this process will create:

 - Storage account with two blob containers (`raw` for uploaded documents and `extracted` for processed output)
-- Application Insights instance
-- Function app with 3 functions with system assigned managed identity
-  - Role assigment for the function identity to access blob storage and call Azure OpenAI
-- Azure Cognitive Services account with system assigned managed identity
+- A Microsoft Foundry resource and project, with a `gpt-5-mini` and `text_embedding_3_large` deployments and a system assigned managed identiy
   - Role assigment for Cognitive Services identity for read access to `raw` container and write access to `extracted` container
-- Azure Cogitive Search account
+- Azure Cognitive Search account
-- *In addition, it will configure, compile and start the demo console app.*
+- Azure Document Intelligence Account